mgb16nz/widget_business-hours/README.md

 ## Screenshots

-Frontend display on the sidebar of Business Hours Opening and Closing hours of the days of the weeks.
-Still need to work on when Days not working to say "Closed"
+Frontend display on the sidebar of Business Start and Closing hours of the days of the weeks.

 ![Business_Hours] (docs/images/Business_Hours.png)